zhaohuabing/hugo_blog/content/post/2024-05-17-client-ip-en.md

 While Envoy’s configuration syntax can be complex and challenging for average users, managing Envoy with [Envoy Gateway][] significantly simplifies the process of retrieving the client IP from the request.
 Additionally, [Envoy Gateway][] enables advanced use cases such as access control, rate limiting, and other client IP-based traffic management.

-👇👇👇 Do you utilize client IP in your Gateway configuration?
+👇👇👇Do you utilize client IP in your Gateway configuration?
 I love to hear about your use cases!
 Feel free to leave a comment below and share your insights.👇👇👇

 [Envoy Gateway]: https://gateway.envoyproxy.io
 [SecurityPolicy]: https://gateway.envoyproxy.io/v1.0.1/api/extension_types/#securitypolicy